rishabh-live/Instagram-Bio-Bot/Readme.md

 ### Required
 1) Python 3
-2) Slenium installed or you can run 'pip install selenium'
+2) Slenium installed or you can run `pip install selenium`

 ### How to Use?
 1) Edit the Post Id and the put the credentials needed.